 Simon Peter said to Him, "Lord, where are You going?"
 Jesus answered, "Where I go, you cannot follow Me now; but you will follow later."John 13:36(NASB)

-We all go through a difficult circumstance in life... but it is only as we look back on all that happened that we come to a fuller appreciation of its deeper significance, and receive greater understanding of all that God was doing in our life, at the time.
-This seems to be the case in Peter's life.. when Jesus started to speak to His disciples, with increasing urgency about His fast approaching departure.
+We have all been through a difficult circumstance in life... but it is only as we look back on all that happened that we come to a fuller appreciation of its deeper significance and receive greater understanding of all that God was doing in our life at that time.
+This seems to be the case in Peter's life, when Jesus started to speak to His disciples with increasing urgency about His fast approaching departure.

 Simon did not understand Jesus was speaking about His death.
 He assumed He was going on a secret journey of which they know nothing and expected Him to return - and his interest was piqued.
 For three years they had given up everything to follow 'the Nazarene', and perhaps Peter considered he had a right to know!

 But Jesus had to walk the way of humiliation and rejection.
 He had to bear the false accusation, evil plots, false testimonies, and cruel death.
 Peter could not partake in Christ's sacrificial offering of Himself on the Cross for the sin of the world.
 Jesus had to face death alone... but the day would come when Peter and all the apostles of Christ would follow in His footsteps - later.

 They too would endure false accusations, evil plots, false testimonies, and cruel deaths.
 First the Cross and then the Crown.
 Peter and all who believe on HIM will suffer persecution - but Christ won the victory at Calvary, and there is laid up for Peter and all who believe on the Lord Jesus Christ a CROWN of life - which the Lord hath promised to them that love Him.